 In a large bowl, whisk together the flour, baking powder, cinnamon and salt.

 In another bowl, cream together the butter and sugar.
-Add the egg and whisk to combine.
-Mix in the Greek yogurt, mashed banana and vanilla.
+Whisk in the milk, egg, Greek yogurt, mashed banana and vanilla.

 Combine the wet ingredients with the dry ingredients and whisk until just combined.